evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 ## 3. Write the first test

-At last, we are done with all the preparations and can write our first test.
+Excellent!
+We are done with all the preparations and can write our first test.

 ```Java
 public void testActivityExists() {